Christmas Tree Permits

 - Amador Ranger District - (209) 259-3774, 26820 Silver Drive, Pioneer, CA 95666

 Permits are expected to sell out quickly.
 Please plan accordingly.
 The online permit is printed at home following purchase.
 Your Christmas Tree permit must be carried with you on your trip to find your tree.
 You will also need to print or download a Christmas Tree Permit map to locate legal cutting areas.

 Details about designated cutting areas, dates and types of trees that may be cut can be found here:

-Permits are $10/ tree (limit of two trees per household) with an additional $2.50 processing fee.
-The 2021 tree quota is expected to sell out quickly and no additional permits will be issued after they sell out.
+Permits are $10/ tree (limit of one tree per household) with an additional $2.50 processing fee.
+The 2023 tree quota is expected to sell out quickly and no additional permits will be issued after they sell out.

 Did You Know?

 Cutting a Christmas tree can improve forest health if done properly.
 The permit system helps to thin densely populated stands of small-diameter trees.
 Local forest health experts identify areas that benefit from thinning trees that tend to be the perfect size for Christmas trees.
 Removing these trees in designated areas helps other trees grow larger and can open areas that provide forage for wildlife.